dmbarbour/glas/docs/GlasApps.md

 Environment variables can be viewed as an ad-hoc, restricted memory shared between host and application.
 The host may compute data on demand and impose restrictions on how variables are manipulated based on data types.
 Only the host may define new environment variables.

 * **env:(on:EnvVar, op:MemOp)** - response depends on the target and operation.
 May fail.
 Possible EnvVars:
- * *vars* - get/set an environment, a labeled record of strings.
+ * *vars* - a record of environment variables with string values
  * *cmd* - request command-line as a list of strings.
- * *exit* - application halts after setting exit code and committing.
+ * *exit* - put-only; application halts after setting exit code and committing.
  * *strace* - get the current stack trace, suitable for debugging
  * *tty* - get succeeds for interactive console apps (via stdin/stdout).
 Value may describe console height and width.
  * *signal* - read head (or write tail) for OS signals to this process.